 Introduction

 In our context, the goal of accessibility testing is to identify barriers for users with disabilities when they use websites or apps.
-This includes permanent as well as temporary disabilities and impairments of senses, e.g. for elderly people (1).
+This includes individuals with permanent disabilities (e.g., blindness or motor impairments), temporary limitations (e.g., a broken arm), and situational challenges (e.g., bright sunlight affecting screen visibility).
+(1).

-Customers who run accessibility tests at Test IO receive reports about lacking accessibility in their products, so that they can redesign their products in certain aspects to meet international standards and practices.
+Customers who run accessibility tests at Test IO receive reports highlighting accessibility issues in their products.
+These reports help them improve their websites and apps to meet international accessibility standards and enhance user experience for all.

 Check out the related articles at the bottom of the article to learn more about web accessibility.